mozillascience/badgr-client/docs/contributing.md

 See [Mozilla Foundation JavaScript Style Guide](https://www.npmjs.com/package/mofo-style)

-This project does not currently fully support the latest [mofo-style](https://www.npmjs.com/package/mofo-style) version beacuse it is not a front end ES6 project.
+This project does not currently fully support the latest [mofo-style](https://www.npmjs.com/package/mofo-style) version because it is not a front end ES6 project.
-At the moment it uses a modified version of .eslintrc.yaml, provided in the root directory, instead of using the file inside _./node-modules/mofo-style/.eslintrc.yaml_.
+At the moment it uses a modified version of _.eslintrc.yaml_, provided in the root directory, instead of using the file inside _./node-modules/mofo-style/.eslintrc.yaml_.

 **TL;DR** Run `npm run lint` before pushing a commit.
 It will validate your JS.